typescript-nameof/nameof/README.md

 ## Features
   - **Easy Compiler Integration:** The `@typescript-nameof/nameof` package provides support for a wide variety of ecosystems out of the box.
-  - **Error Reporting:** "TypeScript `nameof`" provides rich error reporting for vscode using a dedicated [extension](./packages/vscode).
+  - **Error Reporting:** "TypeScript `nameof`" provides rich error reporting for `vscode`-based editors using a dedicated [extension](./packages/vscode).
 For editors supporting [TypeScript Language Service Plugins][LanguageServicePlugin], `@typescript-nameof/nameof` can also be used as a language service plugin.
 To find out how to do this, head over to the [Compiler Setup](#compiler-setup).
 Furthermore, supported compilers (currently only `ts-patch` and `ts-jest`) will report error messages in a useful format while compiling.
 For other ecosystems, errors including file names and locations of errors are printed to the console.
   - **Keyword Type Support:** Getting the name of keyword types such as `any`, `string`, `number` etc. is supported

 ## Packages